Sold (Boy George album)

 Sold is the debut solo studio album by English singer Boy George, released in 1987 by Virgin Records.
-The album includes George's cover of "Everything I Own", which reached number one in the United Kingdom, Ireland, and Norway, and also reached the top 10 in several other countries.
+The album includes George's cover of "Everything I Own", which reached number one in the United Kingdom, Ireland, and Norway, and the top 10 in several other countries.

 Background

-Sold was released following the break-up of George's band Culture Club in 1986 and his subsequent recovery from addiction to drugs.
+Sold was released following the breakup of George's band Culture Club in 1986 and his subsequent recovery from drug addiction.

 Commercial performance

-The album was a big success in Europe, and a modest success in the UK, but failed to sell as well in the United States because George was not able to tour and promote it there due to drugs-related restrictions, so it only reached No. 145 on the Billboard 200, despite George's popularity with Culture Club in previous years.
-The album was nonetheless a huge hit in Italy, where it became George's highest-charting and best-selling work; Culture Club, though extremely popular in that country, never achieved such an outcome there.
-The album got good reviews, even if Virgin Records did not like the use of brass on many tracks.
+The album was successful in Europe, but failed to sell as well in the United States, reaching only No. 145 on the Billboard 200.
+The album got good reviews.

 Singles

 Following on from the success of "Everything I Own", three further singles were released from the album: "Keep Me in Mind" (UK No. 29), the title track "Sold" (UK No. 24) and "To Be Reborn" (UK No. 13).